Operation Guide: Intra-op Breast Reduction with Lipo

 Essentially, what he is doing is removing the top layer of skin.
 The skin has three layers.
 This is the outermost layer of skin.
 Performing this step increases blood circulation to the nipple-areola region.
 This is vital to get a really good result without causing breakdown of the nipple.

 Why is it so important to protect the nipple?
-Well, one of the most common breast reduction complications is nipple necrosis.
+Nipple necrosis is one of the complications that can happen after breast reduction.
 This is an issue in which the skin actually dies, causing the nipple to breakdown.
 De-epithelialization increases blood flow to that nipple, thereby reducing the risk of this happening.
 That way, you can have a safer and more successful surgery.

 This part of the surgery is one of the most challenging and time consuming parts of the procedure.
 The larger the breasts, the more time it takes.
 It takes great care and skill to perform this step correctly.
 Doctor Bernard is highly experienced in reduction mammoplasty, so you are in good hands.